PinchToDebug/Adatb2/README.md

 ## Overview
-This project is a **Pet Shelter Management System**, it includes functionality for managing pets, adopters, medical history, and adoption requests, implemented using Oracle PL/SQL.
+This project is a **Pet Shelter Management System**, it includes functionality for managing pets, adopters, medical history, and adoption requests, implemented using Oracle PL/SQL. <br>

 The project includes:
 - **Tables** to store data related to pets, adopters, medical records, treatments, and adoption requests and logs.